COVID-19 IN COUNTY JAILS

 - All patients/inmates entering any MCSO jail undergo supplemental screening to determine the presence of COVID-19 symptoms or a history of recent contacts with COVID-19 positive individuals.

-- Patients/inmates with a positive supplemental screen are placed in Medical Observation/Isolation and offered testing for COVID-19.
+- Patients/inmates with a positive test result are placed in Medical Observation/Isolation.

 - Med.
 Obs./Isolation

 Consistent with guidelines from the CDC and Maricopa County Department of Public Health, the following patients/inmates are placed in Medical Observation/Isolation for up to ten (10) days: